 Open for business

-Warrington town centre and our other shopping districts are open for business for essential shopping.
+Warrington town centre and our other shopping districts are open for business.

 We’re working with our partners and businesses to make it as secure as possible for all workers, shoppers and visitors.

-Warrington is subject to the current national lockdown restrictions.
+Warrington is subject to the national coronavirus restrictions - stay safe, stay local.
 More information can be viewed on our coronavirus restrictions page.

 Find out more about the current restrictions, view advice about how to make your business COVID-secure, and report cases of coronavirus in your organisation.